apache/flink/docs/apis/batch/dataset_transformations.md

 For each group of input elements, a reduce function successively combines pairs of elements into one element until only a single element for each group remains.

-#### Reduce on DataSet Grouped by KeySelector Function
+#### Reduce on DataSet Grouped by Key Expression

-A key-selector function extracts a key value from each element of a DataSet.
-The extracted key value is used to group the DataSet.
+Key expressions specify one or more fields of each element of a DataSet.
+Each key expression is either the name of a public field or a getter method.
+A dot can be used to drill down into objects.
+The key expression "*" selects all fields.
-The following code shows how to group a POJO DataSet using a key-selector function and to reduce it with a reduce function.
+The following code shows how to group a POJO DataSet using key expressions and to reduce it with a reduce function.

 <div class="codetabs" markdown="1">